Skip to main content

 If you react, your vulnerability is proved, whereas if you respond, your firmness is seen.

-In our life, we come across many situations where we have a choice to either react or respond, our choice determines our peace.
+In our lives, we encounter many situations where we have a choice to either react or respond; our choice ultimately determines our peace.

 “Between stimulus and response, there is a space.
 In that space is our power to choose our response.